Sorgor/jquery.splitinput/README.md

-jquery.splittedInput
+jquery.splitInput
 ================
-Splits one input to many inputs
+jQuery plugin that splits one input to many

 usage: